anapenedos/PhosQuest/documentation/web_app_testing.md

 ![Results for (5Z)-7-Oxozeaenol](images/web_app_testing/Case6b.png)

 **'Exact Matches' option**
 <br> For the exact matches option, the identical results were observed.
+The exact match functioned as expected here since "name searches" utilizes inhibitor - `inhib_name` which translates to 'other name' for inhibitors and this worked successfully for the input used here.

 **Summary**

-In this short web app testing, we have tested the pipeline of searches for the six main methods of searches:-
+In this short web app testing, we have tested the pipeline of searches for the six main methods of searches using similar and exact search options:-
 - Kinase with accession or ID
 - Kinase with name
 - Substrate with accession or ID